Sukhoi Su-75 Checkmate: Design

 The Su-75 has a diverterless supersonic inlet (DSI), a v-tail and internal weapons bays—all features intended to reduce radar signature.
 The shape of the inlet, called "U-shape" by its designers, is intended to reduce the aircraft's radar cross-section (RCS) compared to the company's preceding Su-57 design.
 The wing area appears large, which has been interpreted by correspondent David Axe to imply that Sukhoi designed the fighter to fly and engage in combat at high altitudes—40000 ft or higher.

 The angular ventral inlet, which wraps around the lower nose section, shares features with a DSI design concept first introduced in the Boeing X-32 aircraft.
 A diverterless supersonic inlet (DSI) is mechanically simple; DSI can reduce cost compared to more intricate inlet designs such as the McDonnell Douglas F-15 or Sukhoi Su-27.
 Instead of a conventional empennage, the Su-75 has a v-tail similar to that of Northrop YF-23.
 Instead of a set of elevators and a tail separately controlling pitch and yaw, a pair of combined ruddervators fulfil both roles.
 However, ruddervators require more sophisticated flight-control systems than conventional empennages.

-According to the jet's designers, the Checkmate is designed to fly with a range of up to 3000 km, carry a payload of up to 7400 kg, and reach speeds of up to Mach 1.8 to 2.0.
+According to the jet's designers, the Checkmate is designed to fly with a range of up to 3000 km, carry a payload of up to 7400 kg, and reach speeds of up to Mach 1.8.
 The fighter will also feature an internal weapons bay with five missiles and an autocannon.

 Patents published in 2023 indicate that the initial design had been modified with changes to the fuselage sides, strakes and the air intakes to reduce radar signature.
 Mainly, the new design appears to have increased the lifting surface area of the airframe.